 Raven Tools lets users research, track, analyze and optimize their SEO campaigns.

 This tool provides you with a backlink analysis of competitors that will guide you in identifying good backlink sources for your website.

-SISTRIX monitors SEO, SEM, and link building progress of your domain as well as your competitors.
+SISTRIX monitors the SEO, SEM, and link-building progress of your domain as well as your competitors.